bgctw/Bigleaf.jl/docs/src/walkthrough.md

-This vignette is a short introduction to the functionalities of the `Bigleaf.jl` package.
+This vignette is a short introduction to the functionalities of the `BigLeaf.jl` package.
 It is directed to first-time package users who are familiar with the basic concepts of Julia.
 After presenting the use of several key functions of the package, some useful hints and guidelines are given at the end of the vignette.